 Yesterday, Trump threatened a lawsuit if Ted Cruz does not take a campaign ad down that is predominantly made up of Trump’s own words footage in a 1999 interview saying he’s “very pro-choice.”
 Cruz has, with good reason, mocked the viability of such a claim, giving the sound bite that Trump has been bringing frivolous lawsuits his entire adult life.

-Trump certainly has filed a number of unbelievable lawsuits.
+Trump certainly has filed several unbelievable lawsuits.
 Here are a few highlights:

 - He sued two brothers for using the Trump name, even though their last name was Trump.
-Reportedly, these guys were worth more than ten times what Trump is worth, but somehow they were using the name to piggyback off of his success.
+Reportedly, these guys were worth over ten times what Trump is worth, but somehow they were using the name to piggyback off of his success.
 The suit went nowhere.

-- He sued his ex-wife for $25 million for talking about their relationship in spite of a confidentiality agreement.
+- He sued his ex-wife for $25 million for talking about their relationship despite a confidentiality agreement.
 He might have technically been on the right side of this.
 But you get the point.

 - Bill Maher joked that he would pay Trump $5 million if he could prove that his father was not an orangutan.
 Trump produced his birth certificate and sued for $5 million when Maher did not pay.
 This one has a real elementary school vibe to it, doesn’t it?
 Trump eventually dropped the case.